-- If you’re going on a long flight, you are most likely traveling to another country.
+If you’re going on a long-haul flight, you are most likely traveling to another country.
 This means some Airlines will not have wifi deals with your carrier or have expensive wifi options (yeesh).
-In scenarios like this, we like to download apps that allow offline content, such as airline apps, including several shows and movies.
+In scenarios like this for our in flight entertainment, we like to download apps that allow offline content, such as airline apps, including several shows and movies.

-We prefer wireless headphones, specifically the AirPods from apple.
+We prefer wireless noise canceling headphones specifically the AirPods from apple.
 We have used a variety of headphones from different makers such as Samsung, Beats, JBL, and apple.
 So far, Apple, with its fluidity between our ios products and comfortable earbuds, has hammered the nail for us.

-Our personal favorites are by far the Airpod pros: they have active noise canceling, and these have a soft ear bug style that can be changed out to fit your ears.
+Our personal favorites are by far the Airpod pros 2: they have active noise canceling, and these have a soft ear bug style that can be changed out to fit your ears.
 This was a big selling point because headphones give me a headache when wearing them too long.
 That does not happen with these because of the soft earbud.
-However, they are more expensive than the third and 2nd gen.
+However, they are more expensive than the third gen and 2nd gen regular airpods.

 Airpods 2nd Gen:

 The OG AirPods and our first!
 I loved my original AirPods, and honestly, the only reason I upgraded to the pros was that I work in the tech field.
 Therefore, I have to be knowledgeable about the latest products.
 However, I still use my old AirPods from time to time when my pros are out of battery.

 My personal opinion, but I don’t recommend these because of the price.
 You might as well spend the extra money and get the Airpod Pros 2 with active noise canceling.